aregee/resultworks/README.md

 See Getting Started With Django on Heroku: <https://devcenter.heroku.com/articles/django>
 You will have to change the Database in settings.py to make it work with Postgre SQL if you are using MySQL or You have a mysql server configured use it.
 I have also tired hosting Django Apps on Openshift and I Will create a seprate fork for that ..
+To run the app locally, cd into the dir and do ./manage.py runserver

 ### 4. Useful Links:
 Django Documentation <https://docs.djangoproject.com/en/1.4>